alizim000/CRUD-Application/README.md

 ##### vineet contribution
 created a database in my sql server for student detailswith attributes student email ids, student names and course id.
 Inserted some student details.
+Then Updated the database with some other student details.